intersystems/samples-FHIR-resource-repository/README.md

 5. Using your computer's file browser, navigate to the `/synthea/output/fhir` directory, which now contains JSON files for the patient data just generated.

-6. Using the IDE, create a new `test` folder by selecting the `shared` folder and then going to **File** > **New Folder**.
+6. Using the IDE, create a new `test` folder by selecting the `FHIRLab` folder and then going to **File** > **New Folder**.
 Then, copy the generated files and make them available on the server container by dragging all the JSON files under `/synthea/output/fhir` in your computer into the new `test` folder in the IDE.

 7. Submit your sample files into `FHIRSERVER` by repeating the relevant steps in the section *Populate the Repository with Synthetic Patient Data*, starting at Step 4.
-Be sure to set the source directory to `/home/project/shared/test`.
+Be sure to set the source directory to `/home/project/FHIRLab/test`.

 8. Try accessing your new patients by performing a query from a REST client or by further tweaking the internal queries of the sample FHIR app.